chris-hughes/fun_test_app/README.md

 ~~ mouseover nav button ~~

--- alphabetical order the lists
+~~ alphabetical order the lists ~~

+- find a way to extract unique categories from Subjects

 ### `functionality`

 ~~ nav buttons actually route places ~~

-- think we need a model for subjects too?
+~~ think we need a model for subjects too ~~

 - add avatars
 - turn names into Chips (with avatar)
 - drawer menu?